LColdridge/MySQL_Assignment/README.md

 # MySQL Assignment
-For this project, I was tasked to import the required SQL script into MySQL Workbench, created datasbases and executed a number of queries.
+For this project, I was tasked to import the required SQL script into MySQL Workbench, created databases and executed a number of queries.
 I ended with creating an EER diagram and describing the relationship between tables, Primary and Foreign keys.

 # Data:
 'create-databases'

 # Objectives:
 - Create Word document to document answers
-- Download and import required SQL sceipt
+- Download and import required SQL script
 - Run and create databases
 - Execute queries
 - Create an EER diagram